JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2019.md

 Unbundled plugins
 : Several plugins (Heroku integration, RubyMotion support, Java Applets Support) for no longer actively maintained technology have been moved to a [separate repository](https://github.com/JetBrains/intellij-obsolete-plugins/).
-If your plugin depends on them, users will need to install them from the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
+If your plugin depends on them, users will need to install them from the [JetBrains Marketplace](https://plugins.jetbrains.com).

 ## 2019.2